wtchen/datatools-ui/docs/user/editor/patterns.md

 Another option is to click the `Normalize stop times` button above all the stops make all arrival and departure times on the pattern match a default travel time for each stop.

 ### Manual timings
-Sspecific timings for each pattern stop can be set by either clicking on the stop on the map view or expanding the stop card in the list view.
+Specific timings for each pattern stop can be set by either clicking on the stop on the map view or expanding the stop card in the list view.
 The two types of times that can be edited are:

-- **Travel time:** – the time it took to get from the previous station (should be 00:00 on the first stop of the sequence)
+- **Travel time:** the time it took to get from the previous station (should be 00:00 on the first stop of the sequence)
-- **Dwell time:** – the time the vehicle rests at the stop
+- **Dwell time:** the time the vehicle rests at the stop

 ### Tutorial Video: Editing/Creating Patterns
 The following video demonstrates how to create patterns as outlined above, in a step by step manner.